top of page

 Mr. Gainer, a member of Oregon Camellia Society and American Camellia Society, was also a part of Newberg Men's Garden Club.
 By 1949, the camellia was in its heyday, and the Garden Club adopted the camellia as the city's official flower.
 On April 23 of that year, "a new type of show"—an official camellia show took place for the first time.
 But the annual camellia show didn't gain a foothold, and years passed.

 In 1997, Mayor Donna Proctor unveiled an official "Camellia Flag" for the city.
 Then, in 2009, sixty years after Russell Gainer and his Garden Club inaugurated that Newberg camellia show, new plans sprang to life.
 Denis Dooley, then President of OCS, and Bryan Stewart, Head Groundskeeper for the City of Newberg at the time, worked together with many in Newberg to enthusiastically promote the city's camellia heritage through the Newberg Camellia Festival.
-Today, the celebration even includes a 5k/10k race, with each contestant awarded a camellia plant at the finish.
-More than 5,500 attended the festival in 2019.
+Sadly, due to the remodeling of the Chehalem Cultural Center, the Festival will not be held in 2024.
+Only the Oregon Camellia Society Show will take place.

 'City of Newberg'